 To reverse the declines of the Marsh Fritillary across Dartmoor by introducing butterfly-friendly management on unoccupied as well as occupied patches to increase the area of potential breeding habitat and improve connectivity between these patches.

-- Scrub control fencing/boundary works undertaken, to enable grazing by hardy cattle or ponies to be re-introduce.
+- Scrub control fencing/boundary works undertaken, to enable grazing by hardy cattle or ponies to be re-introduced.

 - Felling of small areas of woodland and cutting of hedges, to create clear flight paths and improve connectivity between habitat patch.